Editor’s Note: This post was updated on July 14, 2021, to reflect the most up-to-date information for readers.

-Dumping bucket: The kid’s play area at Atlantis is full of slides, water cannons and things to climb on, all with a massive 500-gallon dumping bucket overhead that’s constantly soaking anyone caught below.
-There are also two water slides plus a main pool area that helps make the day a relaxing one for parents while the kids explore the park. // 7700 Bull Run Drive, Centreville
+Dumping bucket: The kid’s play area at Atlantis is full of slides, water cannons, and things to climb on, all with a massive 500-gallon dumping bucket overhead that’s constantly soaking anyone caught below.
+There are also two water slides plus a main pool area that helps make the day a relaxing one for parents while the kids explore the park.
+7700 Bull Run Dr., Centreville

-Wave pool: Great Waves offers the chance to wade and body surf in its 17,500-square-foot wave pool—the only one in NoVA.
-The park has five water slides as well, including two speed slides that shoot riders into the water. // 4001 Eisenhower Ave., Alexandria
+Wave pool: Great Waves offers the chance to wade and body surf in its 17,500-square-foot wave pool.
+The park has five water slides as well, including two speed slides that shoot riders into the water.
+4001 Eisenhower Ave., Alexandria

 Buccaneer Beach: Another park geared toward younger kids, Pirate’s Cove is well-known for Buccaneer Beach, its sandy play area.
-With plenty of shovels, buckets and sandcastle-making materials to go around, the sand pit will assure parents of plenty of time to relax while their kids build the next Tower of London.
-There’s also a play structure boasting two slides. // 6501 Pohick Bay Drive, Lorton
+With plenty of shovels, buckets, and sandcastle-making materials to go around, the sand pit will assure parents of plenty of time to relax while their kids build the next Tower of London.
+There’s also a play structure boasting two slides.
+6501 Pohick Bay Dr., Lorton

-Lazy river: Water depths are shallow throughout the park, with the lazy river as the deepest at 3 feet.
-Children must be taller than 43 inches in order to go in the river, but the park is well-suited for kids ages 5-8. // 9300 Signal View Drive, Manassas Park
+Lazy river: Water depths are shallow throughout the park, including the lazy river.
+The height requirement is 43 inches, but the park is well-suited for kids ages 5 to 8.
+9300 Signal View Dr., Manassas Park

-Splash pad: No water park would be complete without a massive play area, and Volcano Island’s play space is fully equipped with a splash pad with slides, fountains, water cannons and sprinklers. // 20015 Volcano Island Drive, Sterling
+Splash pad: No water park would be complete without a massive play area, and Volcano Island’s play space is fully equipped with a splash pad with slides, fountains, water cannons, and sprinklers.
+20015 Volcano Island Dr., Sterling